zbarovsky/Python-Geocoder/README.md

 ## Check Your Work

-Take a look at [solutions/solutions.py] to check your work!
+Take a look at [the solution](solutions/solutions.py) to check your work!

 ## Done and Done!